YOU CAN CURE

 Additional outcome data demonstrates effectiveness of the Conquering Insomnia program, click here.

-New study finds that sleeping pills are associated with increased mortality risk, click here.
+Another major study finds that sleeping pills are associated with increased mortality risk, click here.

 FDA Recommends Lower Doses of Sleep Aids, click here.